 To find out about my other daily tip accounts, please see the FAQ post.

 Imagine a bank of three elevators along a wall.
 The elevators are in a straight line but they are not evenly spaced.
-Where do you stand in order to minimize the average distance you’ll need to walk to catch the first elevator that arrives?
+Where do you stand in order to minimize the expected distance you’ll need to walk to catch the first elevator that arrives?

 This scenario comes from the opening paragraph of a paper by James Handley et al.